casperkc/personal/README.md

 2020 - **Next Stay** (Software Developer)

 > I have developed a point-of-sale application with order and item management.
-The application is developed with a ASP.NET Core backend with an Ionic frontend running in browser, on Android and iOS.
+The application is developed with a ASP.NET Core backend and an Ionic frontend running in a browser, on Android and iOS.

 2017 - 2019 — **Human Risks** (Partner & CTO)